A vay kwa?

 detailed census of several of Sukur's wards.

-In 1996 we were assisted by Isnga Sukur who was later trained in museology and took on responsibility for the Sukur museum.
+In 1996 we were assisted by the late Isnga Sukur who was later trained in museology and took on responsibility for the Sukur museum.
 We also hired Markus Makarma, the son of the then recently appointed Sukur district head.
 He was then a student at the University of Yola but had returned to Sukur when the university closed as the result of a strike.
+He subsequently became a high school teacher in Madagali.
 You will see them on the left and right sides respectively of the sign advertising the museum at the start of the tour of Sukur.

 All four gave of their best for us and for the project.
 We happily acknowledge that their contribution is indispensable to the construction of this website and to our other scholarly work relating to Sukur.
-Sadly, Isnga died in 2007.
+Sadly, John died in 2004 and Isnga in 2007.

-In 2004 and again in 2008 we were greatly assisted by Simon Wayda, the official NCMM guide to Sukur.
+In 2004 and again in 2008 we were greatly assisted by Simon Waida, the official NCMM guide to Sukur.

 |Send comments and contributions to:|